rust-lang/rfcs/text/0000-gen-fn.md

         }
     }
 }

-// `gen fn`
-gen fn odd_dup(values: impl Iterator<Item = u32>) -> u32 {
-    for value in values {
-        if value.is_odd() {
-            yield value * 2;
-        }
-    }
-}
 ```

 Iterators created with `gen` return `None` once they `return` (implicitly at the end of the scope or explicitly with `return`).
-See [the unresolved questions][unresolved-questions] for whether `gen` iterators are fused or may behave strangely after having returned `None` once.
-Under no circumstances will it be undefined behavior if `next` is invoked again after having gotten a `None`.
+`gen` iterators are fused, so after returning `None` once, they will keep returning `None` forever.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 ## New keyword

 Starting in the 2024 edition, `gen` is a keyword that cannot be used for naming any items or bindings.
-This means during the migration to the 2024 edition, all variables, functions, modules, types, etc. named `gen` must be renamed.
+This means during the migration to the 2024 edition, all variables, functions, modules, types, etc. named `gen` must be renamed
+or be referred to via `r#gen`.

 ## Returning/finishing an iterator

 `gen` blocks must diverge or return the unit type.
 Specifically, the trailing expression must be of the unit or `!` type, and any `return` statements in the block must either be given no argument at all or given an argument of the unit or `!` type.

 ### Diverging iterators